shamalja/filestack-snippets/content/blogs/customizable-document-upload-ui/README.md

 This project demonstrates how to implement a modern file upload feature with a customizable document upload UI using the Filestack API.
 Users can upload files, preview uploaded documents, and enjoy a seamless experience with features like drag-and-drop, progress bars, and real-time feedback.

 ## Features
 - Upload up to 5 files simultaneously.
+(In this example, the maximum number of files allowed for upload is set to 5.)
 - Preview uploaded documents in an iframe.
 - Stylish, responsive UI with success messages for user feedback.
 - Supports all document types (`application/*`).